Watsonia meriana: Description

 Like some other Watsonia species, in suitable climates, W. meriana can take hold in the wild as a weedy introduced species.
-It has become habituated along the southern coast of Australia, in New Zealand, and on the North Coast of California.
+It has become habituated along the southern coast of Australia, in New Zealand, on the North Coast of California, on the west coast of Portugal, in Madeira and in Galicia.
 The plant forms dense colonies that crowd other plant species, and is generally avoided by wildlife as a food source in areas where it is not native.